tatermysalad/tatermysalad/README.md

 ### :technologist: About Me

-:raised_hand_with_fingers_splayed: I am currently underway upskilling to move into development.
+:raised_hand_with_fingers_splayed: I am currently upskilling to move into development from software support.

 :telescope: I am currently learning JavaScript.